open-edge-insights/eii-azure-bridge/README.md

 EII provides a sample UDF which utilizes the ONNX RT to execute your machine learning / deep learning model.
 It also supports connecting to an AzureML Workspace to download the model and then run it.
-The source code for this UDF is in `common/video/udfs/python/sample_onnx/`.
+The source code for this UDF is in `[WORKDIR]/IEdgeInsights/common/video/udfs/python/sample_onnx/`, please also refer `Sample ONNX UDF` section in `[WORKDIR]/IEdgeInsights/common/video/udfs/README.md` for doing the required configuration for running this UDF.

 To use this UDF with EII, you need to modify your `build/provision/config/eii_config.json` configuration file to run the UDF in either your Video Ingesiton or Video Analytics